 According to a study, children and adolescents who had Ritalin (methylphenidate) treatment for up to two years did not experience any adverse impacts on their neurological and mental health (10).

 Ritalin for children is believed to act on the cortex and brainstem regions.
-It is known to reduce hyperactivity, severity, and inattention and improve impulse control in children with ADHD (8).
+It is one of the most effective ways to handle hyperactive children as well as reduce the severity of the condition.
+It improves impulse control in children with ADHD (8).
 The possible side effects such as nervousness and headache may be minimized by using the lowest dose of medication.
 Talk to your doctor about the suitability of the medication, as it may not be given to those with anxiety or tension.
 Discuss the right dosage for your child.
 Inform your healthcare provider if children develop any side effects after taking it, and make sure to follow up regularly.

 Infographic: Side Effects To Look Out For When Giving Ritalin To Children